Which Colleges Superscore the ACT?

 As you can see in the example above, superscoring adds a whole point to this student’s highest individual exam score.
 Therefore, it would benefit this student to send all three scores.

 Go ahead and calculate your superscore, adding or subtracting rows if necessary to reflect the number of times you’ve taken the ACT.
+Add up your highest section scores and divide by 4, then round up or down to the nearest integer.
+This is your superscore.

 If your highest composite comes from one sitting, then send only that exam.
 If your highest composite is a combination of scores from two different testing dates, send both.
 If you have, say, a third score that will not increase your composite even with superscoring, there is no need to send it unless the school requires you to do so.
 You can find a list of all the schools which require you to submit all of your scores here.